 When it comes to commonly reported crimes, certain traffic offenses may also be reported by other people.
 While violent crimes may not be reported as often, people may also report certain sex crimes.
 People may also be more likely to report alleged DWI offenses in some cases.

-If you were arrested for any kind of alleged crime in Denton or a surrounding area of North Texas, it will be important for you to take immediate steps to defend yourself against the criminal charges.
+If you were arrested for any kind of alleged crime throughout Denton, Little Elm, Lewisville, and Flower Mound, TX area, it will be important for you to take immediate steps to defend yourself against the criminal charges.
 The Law Offices of Richard C. McConathy can fight to make sure that you face as few penalties as possible for your alleged offense.